Ikazuchi stable: History

-The stable has recruited the Ukrainian Sergey Sokolovsky who made his debut in March 2020, making Ukraine the 24th different foreign country or territory to have a wrestler join professional sumo.
 On 26 January 2023 it was announced that Irumagawa, in anticipation of his mandatory retirement in April, would give control of his stable to coach Ikazuchi (former komusubi Kakizoe) without him inheriting the Irumagawa elder name.
 The stable name change took effect six days later on 1 February, creating the first incarnation of the Ikazuchi stable in 62 years.
 In addition, the board meeting of the Japan Sumo Association approved the transfer of coach Wakafuji (former Ōtsukasa) to Kise stable the following month.

+In 2020, the stable recruited Ukrainian Serhii Sokolovskyi who made his debut during the March tournament under the name Shishi.
+This professional debut made Ukraine the 24th foreign country or territory to have a wrestler join professional sumo.
+In May 2023, Shishi reached sumo's second highest division, jūryō, hence being the only sekitori in his stable and the first Ukrainian to do so.
+Shishi became the present stable's first top-division wrestler upon his promotion to maegashira in November 2024.

+In December 2024 stablemaster Ikazuchi announced that the stable would be moving from Saitama city to the Sumida ward building that was recently vacated by Ōshima stable.
+The move is planned to take place in February 2025.

 Ring name conventions

 Many wrestlers at this stable take ring names or shikona that end with the character 司 (read: tsukasa), meaning boss, in deference to former coach and stable owner, the former Tochitsukasa.